Karan1223/Angular-Movie/README.md

-# MoviFlix
+# MovieFlix

-MoviFlix is a movie streaming application built with Angular.
+MovieFlix is a movie streaming application built with Angular.
 The app provides an interface where users can watch their favorite movies, add them to a favorites list, search by category, and more.
 This project uses the TMDB API for movie listings, MongoDB for the database, and Node.js for the backend.
-MoviFlix also includes a player that allows users to watch trailers.
+MovieFlix also includes a player that allows users to watch trailers.

 ## Features